StevenBlack/intl/readme.md

 ### Text Blocks

-Sometimes you just need to translate blocks of text -- whole paragraphs for example. `MsgSvc()` handles this with the TEXT keyword in the cFunction field. `MsgSvc()` will behave like `I()` and return the message (or its translation) as a character string.
+Sometimes you need to translate blocks of text -- whole paragraphs for example. `MsgSvc()` handles this with the TEXT keyword in the cFunction field. `MsgSvc()` will behave like `I()` and return the message (or its translation) as a character string.